Sandusky blames his lawyers for his 2012 convictions of sexually abusing 10 boys

 Sandusky was on the stand for about an hour, describing what he said was bad media and legal advice given to him by his former lawyer, Joseph Amendola.
 That bad advice, he said, included an interview he granted to Bob Costas on NBC.

 In a court filing this year, Lindsay wrote: “If a textbook were to be written on how not to try a sex offense case involving overwhelming media attention, this case would provide the model.”

 Sandusky’s filing attacks the previous attorneys for a number of trial decisions, perhaps most notably for not calling Sandusky to testify and for not seeking a court ruling to block his adopted son Matt Sandusky from testifying against him to rebut his testimony if he took the stand.

 “This is a story of how the media, overzealous law enforcement, a biased grand jury judge, an abused grand jury process, prosecutorial malfeasance, a discredited and pseudoscientific type of therapy, greed and serial instances of ineffective assistance of counsel resulted in transforming an innocent man into one of this country’s most infamous ‘child predators,’” Lindsay said in his filing.

-Matt Sandusky, who told the public during the trial that his father sexually abused him, too, was one of the men who filed a civil lawsuit against Penn State alleging its officials -- including coaching legend Joe Paterno -- did not act on information they received regarding Jerry Sandusky's abuse.
+Matt Sandusky, who told the public during the trial his father sexually abused him, too, was one of the men who filed a civil lawsuit against Penn State alleging its officials – including coaching legend Joe Paterno – did not act on information they received regarding Jerry Sandusky’s abuse.

-, Jerry Sandusky and his wife said they were victims of a conspiracy created by ungrateful boys -- including Matt, who was one of six children they adopted -- and a scandal-hungry news media.
+At his sentencing, Jerry Sandusky and his wife, Dottie, said they were victims of a conspiracy created by ungrateful boys – including Matt, who was one of six children they adopted – and a scandal-hungry news media.

 In October, a lower court judge ruled that Sandusky could get another day in court, but not in the way Sandusky desires.